JeffersonLab/et/README.md

 It was written by Carl Timmer of the Data Acquisition group of the Thomas Jefferson National Accelerator Facility.

-This software runs on Linux and Darwin (Mac OSX).
+This software runs on Linux and Mac OSX.
 VxWorks is no longer supported in this version.

 You must install Java version 8 or higher if you plan to compile